Expatrio vs Fintiba

 Can I open a blocked account from outside Germany?

-Is the deposit amount the same for all providers?
+Is the deposit amount the same for both providers?

 Yes.
-The deposit amount is set by the German government, not the bank.
-For 2026, it is €11,904 (€992 x 12 months).
-All three providers require the same deposit.
-The difference is only in setup fees, monthly charges, and service quality.
+The deposit amount is set by the German government, not the provider.
+For 2026 it is €11,904 (€992 for 12 months).
+The difference between providers is only setup fees, monthly charges, speed, and bundled services.

 Not Sure Which Provider to Choose?